Keeta-Kimila/Chef-AI/README.md

 Have "main.py" and "chat_mode.py" in the folder.
 In the folder, create a "pages" folder and ".streamlit" folder.

-In the pages folder:
+In the "pages" folder: Have two files 1.
+"For_You_Menu.py" and 2.
+"Youtube_Chef.py"

-In the .streamlit folder:
+In the ".streamlit" folder: Have two files 1. "config.toml" and 2. "secrets.toml"

 <br>